brittonlaroche/MongoDB-Demos/Stitch/charts-google/README.md

 	}
 ```

-The final step is to add in the div tags for the charts.
+One last step is to add in the div tags for the charts.
 We would like to view the two charts side by side so we include them in an html table.
 We place them above the html table that provided the counts in our first step.

 ```
 ...